Fully ADA Compliant Truncated Dome Technology

 All our detectable warning tiles are entirely ADA compliant and designed to meet the federal and state ADA standards.
 We’ve combined our proven polymer processing and material technologies, with intelligent design features, to create the most efficient, cost-effective detectable warning pavers on the market.
 To ensure the long term functionality, each tactile walking surface indicator (TWSI) is slip resistant, corrosion resistant, and abrasion resistant.
 All ADA warning surfaces have been rigorously tested using the AASHTO HS20-44 wheel load test, as well as various ASTM concrete tests and ASTM D tests.
 Individual truncated domes are tested further against wear and tear.

-Each Access® Tile product is shipped from our distributors with truncated dome installation instructions to ensure installation procedures are followed correctly to create a compliant transition.
+Each Access® Tile product is shipped from our distributors with truncated dome installation instructions to ensure installation procedures are followed correctly to create a compliant transition, along with surface applied adhesive.
 A compliant transition is especially helpful for individuals with visual impairments because truncated domes can be felt through your shoes comfortably.
 We have also incorporated sound reflection technology into each TWSI, so persons with guidance canes can navigate the area completely unaided.
 Our detectable warning tiles can be found in public and private spaces worldwide, but some common applications include transit platforms, curbs, and pedestrian crossings, parking areas, and escalator and stair approaches/landings.

 If you are looking for ADA compliant tiles for use in Canada, then please see Kinesik, the Canadian distributor of our detectable warning tiles.